tosin2013/edge-anomaly-detection/workshop/configure-camel-k.md

 *  Endeavor
 *  Nautilus

 Change the name of the Integration from `kafka-to-s3-integration-CHANGEME` in the script below.
-This will be the name `kafka-to-s3-integration-<Ship Name>`. make sure that it is lowercase
+This will be the name `kafka-to-s3-integration-<Ship Name>`. make sure that it is lowercase.

 Change the edge-anomaly-detection-CHANGEME to edge-anomaly-detection-$GUID in the script below.
 This will be the target s3 bucket name.

 **Use the Script below:**